Therapy for Trauma in NYC

 Hypervigilance & Anxiety:

-Pushing people away, numbing out, avoiding opportunities because deep down, you don’t believe you deserve them.
+Pushing people away, numbing out, avoiding opportunities because of a lurking belief that you don’t deserve them.

 Self-Sabotage: